Infections and Immunology

 - Machado Sicilia, M. Luisa

-Group A8G2 - Inflammatory joint disease, bone metabolism and systemic autoimmune diseases
+Group A8G2- Inflammatory joint disease, bone metabolism and systemic autoimmune diseases (RheIMID)

-The research group is made up of professionals from various medical specialties who collaborate in the study of joint and autoimmune diseases in a multidisciplinary way.
+The research group is made up of professionals from various medical specialties who collaborate in the study of joint and autoimmune diseases from a multidisciplinary perspective.

-Our research focuses on studying the mechanisms of inflammation in the different systemic autoimmune rheumatic diseases and their repercussions on joint destruction and bone metabolism.
-In this sense, we study the prognostic and predictive factors of response to treatment to improve the evolution of these diseases.
-We evaluate the response to biological therapy for different diseases.
-We have multidisciplinary teams to evaluate and develop care and research protocols for psoriatic arthritis, hidradenitis, uveitis and immune-mediated inflammatory disease (IMID) in dermatology.
+Its research activity focuses on the study of the mechanisms of inflammation in the different systemic autoimmune rheumatic diseases and their repercussions on joint destruction and bone metabolism.
+In this context, the group analyzes prognostic and predictive factors of response to treatment with the aim of improving the evolution of these pathologies, as well as the response to biological therapies.
+It also has multidisciplinary teams oriented to the evaluation and development of care and research protocols in areas such as psoriatic arthritis, hidradenitis, uveitis and immune-mediated inflammatory diseases (IMID) in dermatology.
+Overall, its research focuses on the identification of prognostic biomarkers and therapeutic response in rheumatic and dermatological diseases.

 Research lines